Target setting process questions

 Here we provide answers to common technical questions that companies have as they are going through the target-setting process.

-The guidance is developed by the SBTN Ocean Hub, led by WWF and Conservation International with partners including The Nature Conservancy, FishWise, the Marine Stewardship Council, Sustainable Fisheries Partnership, and UNEP FI.
+The draft guidance is developed by the SBTN Ocean Hub, led by WWF and Conservation International with partners including The Nature Conservancy, FishWise, the Marine Stewardship Council, Sustainable Fisheries Partnership, and UNEP FI.

 Learn more about the public consultation below or by watching a recording of our webinar, which took place on September 17.
 View the webinar slides here.